metal3d/docker-domains/README.md

     --create-namespace \
     --set controller.hostPort=true

-# chec "kubectl -n ingress get pods", all pods should be "Running" after a few seconds
+# check "kubectl -n ingress get pods", all pods should be "Running" after a few seconds

 # Now create a "ghost" website for example, set the "hostname" to "something.kind"
 # e.g. ghost.kind